-The marketing authorisation holder for over-the-counter (OTC) products can freely determine the price.
+The marketing authorisation holder for over the counter (OTC) products can freely determine the price.

 Prescription products are reimbursed under the national health insurance system.
-If the product has been included in the Reimbursement Codex, then the price to be reimbursed is fixed.
-The General Social Insurance Act (Allgemeines Sozial-Versicherungsgesetz, BGBI No 189/1955, as amended) sets out the basic rules for including a medicinal product in the Reimbursement Codex and calculating the price to be reimbursed (see Question 4).
-However, implementing regulations, as well as guidelines issued by the various committees (for example, the Medicinal Evaluation Board), must also be taken into consideration.
+If the product has been included in the Reimbursement Codex, the price to be reimbursed is fixed.
+The General Social Insurance Act (Allgemeines Sozial-Versicherungsgesetz, BGBI No 189/1955, as amended) sets out basic rules for including a medicinal product in the Reimbursement Codex and calculating the price to be reimbursed (see Question 4).
+However, implementing regulations, as well as guidelines issued by various committees (for example, the Medicinal Evaluation Board), must also be taken into consideration.
 The guidelines are not binding, but can dramatically influence the price of a medicinal product.
 The committee responsible for establishing the price is the Price Setting Committee (Preiskommission) (Committee) within the Ministry.

 In general, the price for a reimbursed product must not exceed the Average European Price (AEP).
-The AEP is defined as the arithmetic mean of the factory price or deposit price of all EU member states where the medicinal product is marketed.
+The AEP is defined as the arithmetic mean of the factory price or deposit price of most EU member states (not taking into account member states which joined after 2 May 2004, so in total 24 member states) where the medicinal product is marketed.
 To establish the AEP, all identical medicinal products must be taken into consideration.
 Products with the same active principle, the same strength, the same pharmaceutical form and the same package size are considered "identical".
 The applicant must provide: